The Call of Duty (2022)

 - Summer Training: Exact dates are still tentative and will be updated.
 Tentative dates are June 28–July 7, 2021.

-- Sessions: Freshman Orientation exact session dates are still tentative and will be updated.
+- First Year Orientation Sessions: Exact session dates are still tentative and will be updated.
 Responsible for working from the morning meeting (Day 1) through wrap up (Day 2) on a schedule as determined by your supervisor, plus additional responsibilities as needed.
-Tentative Dates are July 8–August 17.
+Tentative Dates are July 7th – August 19th, 2022.

-- Sessions: Transfer Orientation exact session dates are still tentative and will be updated.
+- Transfer Orientation Sessions: Exact session dates are still tentative and will be updated.
 Responsible for working from the morning meeting through wrap up meeting on a schedule as determined by your supervisors, plus additional responsibilities as needed.
-Tentative dates are August 30–September 10.
+Tentative dates are August 29th – September 7th, 2022.

 Requirements for Employment